IBM/nz-lab/docs/nz-05-Loading-and-Unloading-Data.md

 }
 ```

-The --cf option is used at the nzload command line to indicate the use
+The `-cf` option is used at the `nzload` command line to indicate the use
 of a control file:

 **Sample Syntax**